Noncommutative deformations and flops: Noncommutative Twist Functors: Global Case

 \subsection{Relation with flop--flop functors}

-Finally, in this section we show that the noncommutative twist $T_{\cE}$ is isomorphic to the autoequivalence naturally associated with the flop, namely the flop--flop functor $\flopflop$.
+Finally, in this subsection we show that the noncommutative twist $T_{\cE}$ is inverse to an autoequivalence naturally associated with the flop, namely the flop--flop functor $\flopflop$.
 We thence obtain an intrinsic description of $\flopflop$ in terms of the noncommutative deformation theory of the curve, without assuming that the flop exists.

 Recall that the category $\Per X$ of perverse sheaves is defined as

 with $\cC:=\{ c\in\coh X\mid \Rf_*c=0\}$.